 European territorial cooperation

 is a European Union strategy that aims to reduce disparities between the levels of development within EU regions.
 As the main investment policy, it targets all regions and cities in the EU in order to support employment, competitiveness, growth, sustainable development and improvement of citizens’ quality of life.

 "Interreg Volunteer Youth" (IVY) is an action to offer the possibility to young people aged 18-30 to serve as volunteers in cross-border, transnational or interregional programmes and related projects.

 European Territorial Cooperation (also referred to as Interreg) builds on solidarity and shows real European integration on the ground.
 By involving young people in Interreg, IVY aims at fostering a greater sense of European belonging, citizenship and civic engagement among young people.
 The volunteers experience cooperation and learn about the very local and concrete achievements of Interreg programmes and projects, while also contributing to it and becoming aware of the many benefits of collaboration across borders.

-Volunteers support, promote and report the concrete achievements of Interreg programmes and projects, as well as generally promote cooperation across European borders and related values.
-While helping their host organisations, volunteer acquire a unique experience of personal growth and gain skills that they can employ in their future experiences.
+Volunteers support, promote and report the concrete achievements of Interreg programmes and projects, as well as generally promote cooperation and related values, across European borders and beyond.
+While helping their host organisations, volunteers acquire a unique experience of personal growth and gain skills that they can employ in their future experiences.

 What's in there for me?